 In the riverside town of Mértola in the Alentejo region south of Lisbon, however, visitors can glimpse Portugal’s Muslim past.
 The town’s church was built over a mosque, and it still retains some architectural and artistic features from its earlier incarnation, including vestiges of the mihrab.
 It is the only mosque to have survived in any form in Portugal from the period of Islamic rule.

-Additionally, there is an Islamic collection within the town’s museum that is considered the most important in Portugal and ruins from the Muslim period that are still being excavated.
+Additionally, there is an Islamic collection within the town’s museum that is considered the most important in Portugal and residential ruins from the Muslim period that can be visited.

 To really appreciate Mértola’s Muslim history, however, time your visit to coincide with the biennial Islamic Festival that takes place in May in odd-numbered years.
 The festival’s North African vibe and the exhibitions, storytelling and waft of spices emanating from the souq enticingly transport visitors — and even Christian pilgrims — back to Portugal’s long-forgotten Muslim past.